The letter yesterday and today How writing changed the world

 One of the first state postal systems was by introduced Julius Caesar in ancient Rome.
-Like the ancient Egyptians, the ancient Romans were wont to transport their letters by ship, while shorter journeys were made on horseback.
+Like the Egyptians, the Romans were wont to transport their letters by ship, while shorter journeys were made on horseback.
 Eventually, as trade increased in the Middle Ages, journeymen were commissioned to transport cross-border mail, taking their messages from A to B with horse and wagon.

 From the 18th century onwards, as literacy became widespread, the letter finally became a means of communication for everyone.
-About two centuries later, in 1974, the introduction of the fax machine was a true revolution, surpassed only by the invention of e-mail.
+About two centuries later, in 1974, the introduction of the fax machine was a true revolution, surpassed in form only by the invention of e-mail.
 What has never changed is the purpose of a letter: today, as in the past, its purpose is to deliver a message, whether for official or personal ends.

 How many letters are sent nowadays?
 In 2019, Swiss Post delivered 1.8 billion addressed letters. even though e-mail and WhatsApp are increasingly gaining ground.
 This shows that, despite recent developments, the letter as a friendly, personal means of communication is still indispensable to society.